 Support companies to establish more formal procurement arrangements (outgrowing arrangements, buying stations, etc.) with maize producers.
-Facilitation role of the project

 - Identify the feasibility of conducting an outgrowing operation; - Identify staff and appropriate model for outgrowing; - Prepare staff to conduct training and extension activities; - Identify farmers and lead farmers to participate; - Identify sources of inputs for farmers; - Develop strategies for financing farmers including tripartite arrangements with banks; and - Conduct training programs for farmers.